re-message/json-web-token/README.md

 # Json Web Token Implementation

-This library implements a series of standards related with JSON Web Token and is used by others Relations Messenger libraries and services like `relmsg/client` and API server.
+This library implements a series of standards related with JSON Web Token and is used by others [Re: Message](https://remessage.ru) libraries and services like `remessage/client` and API server.

 ## Installation

 You will need Composer to install.
 Run this command:

-`composer require relmsg/json-web-token`
+`composer require remessage/json-web-token`

 ## Usage